googleapis/google-api-nodejs-client/src/apis/poly/README.md

 # @google/poly

-> The Poly API provides read-only access to assets hosted on poly.google.com.
+> The Poly API provides read access to assets hosted on poly.google.com to all, and upload access to poly.google.com for whitelisted accounts.

 ## Installation